 Whittier Law School recognizes that strong writing and research skills are critical to a successful legal career.
-The Institute for Legal Writing and Professional Skills offers a rigorous and ambitious four-semester legal writing and professional skills program.
+The Lawyering Skills Institute provides a rigorous and ambitious four-semester legal writing and professional skills program.

-Honors students can earn a legal writing certificate by completion of a capstone course in Advanced Legal Reasoning.
+Honors students can earn a legal writing certificate by completion of a capstone course in Honors Writing.

 PILF Auction Brunch & Bubbly

 Preview Day for Prospective Students - March 29, 2014